bazarion/baza-interface/README.md

 npm install
 ```

-## Configuration.
+## Configuration
 Updating your market information (`ft`, `nft`) in the config file `src/config.js`.

 - `ft`: ERC20 token address
 - `nft`: NFT token address

-Note: Before updating the file, you have to list your market in [Bazarion](https://app.bazarion.org)
+Note: Before updating the file, you have to list your market in [Bazarion](https://app.bazarion.org).

 For example, with the config file below: